 In the Rugrats fanfic Angelica's Diary, Angelica is the narrator, but, being delusional and three years old, she is very unreliable.
-For instance, she claims Charlotte goes for long runs but the implication is that she's cheating on Drew with Jonathan, and Angelica claims that there are rocks everywhere with the babies' names on, but really it's a cemetery and the babies are dead.
+For instance, she claims Charlotte goes for long runs, but the implication is that she's cheating on Drew with Jonathan.
+Angelica also claims that there are rocks everywhere with the babies' names on them, but really it's a cemetery and the babies are dead.

 The Bolt Chronicles: In the first person point-of-view story "The Box," Bolt has no idea what has happened to him (he's trapped in the title object), thinks his show is real, and believes he has superpowers.
 Between his confusion and mistaken assumptions, his account of what is occurring bears little resemblance to reality.

 By the Sea: Obi-Wan narrates the majority of the story, and the entirety of the first installment of the series, Flotsam and Jetsam, which chronicles the development of his relationship and eventual romance with the merman Cody.
 Obi-Wan's perspective is heavily tinted by his own preconceptions of merfolk (most of which are not applicable to Cody's kind), his own stubborn obliviousness and internalized homophobia preventing him from noticing Cody's growing affection for him, his general unfamiliarity with merfolk culture, and the language barrier between the two preventing either one from using their words until much later.
 Rereading this story, especially the first installment, is a lot of fun because with the added context from Cody's POV sections in the sequel and snippet collection, the reader is able to pay careful attention to Cody's reactions and decipher what is actually going through his head and just how wrong Obi-Wan is at the time.